 Social Capital Inc.

-To help train teen leaders, expand the WorldFest Multicultural Leadership Program, develop an online guide and training program, and pilot a Social Capitalist Fellows program.
+To help train teen leaders, expand the WorldFest Multicultural Leadership Program, develop online programs, and pilot a Social Capitalist fellows program.

 To engage Boston youth of color in leadership opportunities, empowering them to tackle issues of importance, and cultivating their community-organizing skills.